Seeed-Solution/Solution_IndoorPositioning_H5/README.md

 1.  **Receiving Beacon Data:** A backend server listens to an MQTT broker for messages containing beacon scan data from tracker devices (e.g., RSSI, beacon identifiers).
 2.  **Configuration:**
-    *   **Map & Beacons:** Users define the physical layout of the indoor space and the precise locations (x, y coordinates) of reference beacons using a Miniprogram tool.
-This configuration also includes beacon MAC addresses (crucial for trackers like SenseCAP that don\'t use standard iBeacon UUID/Major/Minor for identification in this context) and their signal characteristics (TxPower).
+    *   **Map & Beacons (Initial Creation):** Users can define the physical layout of the indoor space and the precise locations (x, y coordinates) of reference beacons using a Weixin (WeChat) Miniprogram tool.
+This configuration also includes beacon MAC addresses (crucial for trackers like SenseCAP) and their signal characteristics (TxPower).
+This tool exports a JSON file.
+    *   **Map & Beacons (Web UI Management):**
+        *   **"Map & Beacon Configuration" view:** This central web UI section allows users to import the JSON from the Miniprogram (or another source), create a configuration from scratch, or edit an existing one.
+Its state is session-based and is primarily used to generate a complete configuration JSON for export.
+        *   **"Tracker Mode Configuration" view:** Users import a configuration JSON here.
+This action updates the main server-side map & beacon settings (stored in `server/web_config.json`) that the backend uses for live tracking.
+        *   **"Personal Mode Configuration" view:** Users import a configuration JSON here for in-browser positioning.
+This configuration is stored locally in the browser.
-    *   **Server & MQTT:** Users configure MQTT broker details and server operational parameters via a web UI.
+    *   **Server & MQTT:** Users configure MQTT broker details and server operational parameters via the "Tracker Mode Configuration" view, which hosts the server settings panel.
+This updates `server/server_runtime_config.json`.
-3.  **Position Calculation:** The backend server uses the received signal strength (RSSI) from multiple beacons and their known locations to calculate the tracker\'s position via trilateration.
+3.  **Position Calculation:** The backend server uses the received signal strength (RSSI) from multiple beacons and their known locations (from `server/web_config.json`) to calculate the tracker's position.
 4.  **Position Smoothing:** A Kalman filter is applied to smooth the calculated positions, reducing jitter and improving accuracy.
-5.  **Real-time Visualization:** A web-based frontend displays the map, beacon locations, and the live, smoothed positions of all active trackers.
+5.  **Real-time Visualization:**
+    *   **Tracker Mode:** The "Tracker Mode Configuration" view in the web frontend displays the map, beacon locations, and the live, smoothed positions of all active trackers.
 Tracker movements can also be visualized as trails.
+    *   **Personal Mode:** The "Personal Mode Configuration" view displays the map and the calculated position of the local device using Web Bluetooth for beacon scanning.
-6.  **Data Communication:** The backend communicates with the frontend using WebSockets for real-time updates.
+6.  **Data Communication:** The backend communicates with the frontend using WebSockets for real-time updates in Tracker Mode.

 The system is composed of three main components:
 *   **Backend Server (`server/`):** Python (FastAPI) based, handles MQTT, position calculation, state management, and serves the API and WebSocket.
-*   **Web Frontend (`web/`):** Vue 3 and Vite based, provides the user interface for configuration, map display, and tracker visualization.
+*   **Web Frontend (`web/`):** Vue 3 and Vite based, provides the user interface for configuration, map display, and tracker/local device visualization through dedicated views.
-*   **Miniprogram Configuration Tool (`miniprogram/`):** A Weixin (WeChat) Mini Program for easy map and beacon setup on a mobile device.
+*   **Miniprogram Configuration Tool (`miniprogram/`):** A Weixin (WeChat) Mini Program for easy initial map and beacon setup on a mobile device.
 This tool allows you to:
     *   Upload a map image.
     *   Scan for nearby iBeacons (via specified UUIDs for iOS, or general scan for Android).
     *   Manually input beacon details.